swcarpentry/r-novice-inflammation/01-starting-with-data.md

 ### Manipulating Data

-Now that our data is in memory, we can start doing things with it.
+Now our data is in memory and we can start doing things with it.
 First, let's ask what type of thing `dat` *is*: